ccorcos/database-experiments/README.md

 - sync kv
 - async kv
 - sync okv
+- async okv

 TODO
+- b+ tree stuff could just be helper functions...

-- add serialization logic for kv
+- add serialization logic for kv?

-- async okv
+hmm.
+Are we able to touch multiple structures with the same backend this way? maybe we need to think about the other trees in context too.

+skip ahead... to queries and how to replace tuple-database. then think about orm things. then backfill other storage mechanisms.

 - sync reducer
 - sync interval